 - The school year must include the equivalent of 180 days of at least four and one-half hours of instruction per day unless the child is physically unable to comply with this requirement.

 - Monthly attendance reports must be sent to the local school system at the end of each month.
 The local school system will, upon request, provide the reporting forms.

 - Students in home study programs shall be subject to an appropriate nationally standardized testing program administered in consultation with a person trained in the administration and interpretation of norm referenced tests.
 The student must be evaluated at least every three years beginning at the end of the third grade.
 Records of such tests shall be retained by the parent/guardian.

 - The instructor shall write an annual progress assessment report in each required subject area for each student.
 These reports shall be retained for at least three years by the parent/guardian.

-For additional information, call 678.676.0218, attendance officer, or other designee.
-If further information is needed, contact the Georgia Department of Education.
+If further information is needed, contact the Georgia Department of Education at 404.656.2093.